Rhea-OS/expressions/expression-js/README.md

 The expression engine is written in Rust using the `no_std` flags, meaning it can be cleanly ported to other platforms with little effort.
 Naturally, JavaScript is somewhat special in this regard, making everyone's life harder.
-This library aims to provide high-level bindings to the library through as WASM interface.
+This library aims to provide high-level bindings to the library through a WASM interface.

 As the expression engine was written from scratch with the intent to run under WASM, in order to leverage Rust's highly performant output code, it has very few dependencies.